noir-lang/docs/docs/standard_library/merkle_trees.md

 ## compute_merkle_root

 Returns the root of the tree from the provided leaf and its hash path, using a pedersen hash.
-Functionally equivalent to `compute_root_from_leaf`.

 ```rust
 #[foreign(compute_merkle_root)]